Chemistry and Biochemistry Scholarships

 Paul David Cratin Physical Chemistry Graduate Student Endowed Award

-This scholarship supports graduate students pursuing an MS in physical chemistry, providing financial assistance that allows you to focus on advanced coursework, research, and professional development.
-It’s an opportunity to be recognized for your dedication to the field while easing the cost of graduate study.
+The Paul David Cratin Physical Chemistry Graduate Student Endowed Award supports graduate students pursuing a Master’s degree in physical chemistry.
+This scholarship provides financial assistance that allows you to focus fully on advanced coursework, research, and professional development, while easing the cost of graduate study.

 Philip J. Squattrito Scholarship